colinlmcdonald/salty/README.md

 have several models, each with 1 or more surfboards associated with it.
 Any surfboards that were one-offs would nevertheless get their own surfboard model.

 A surfboard model would have a `name` and a `description` at least.
+After that the important concern is again not the fields but the *relationships*.
+Once you've got the data model sorted, update the views to focus attention on surfboard models.
+Finally, make sure you've got a view for an individual model that shows all associated surfboards.